Hot Springs Flute Ensemble's

 5. If a conflict on attendance arises, timely notification must be given to the Executive Director or the Assistant Executive Director.
 (Refer to printed schedule for contact information.)

-6. Regular attendance and progress at private lessons, verified by instructor to HSFE.
+6. Regular attendance and progress at private lessons, verified by the instructor to HSFE.

-7. Annually audition for All Region Band clinic, if eligible.
+7. Annually audition for the All-Region Band clinic, if eligible.

-8. Regular practice of ensemble music individually and with instructor.
+8. Regular practice of ensemble music individually and with the instructor.

-9. Maintenance of flute in excellent playing condition.
+9. Maintenance of their flute in excellent playing condition.

-10. Organization of music appropriately in required ensemble folder.
+10. Organization of music appropriately in the required ensemble folder.

 Audition Format: